jomjol/AI-on-the-edge-device-docs/docs/Best-Practice.md

 * Move the Camera as close as possible (~4cm), this will help get rid of reflections.
   -> focus can be adjusted by turning the outer black ring of the camera.
 * If the LED reflections are too strong, put tape over the LED to diffuse the light
-* Change the ImageSize to QVGA under "Expert mode" configuration when close enough, this will be faster and is often good enough for digital recognition.
+* Change the ImageSize to QVGA under "Expert mode" configuration when close enough, this will be faster and is often good enough for digit recognition.

 ## Reflections